-Prototyping is an essential stage of the product development process, the method by which sketches and 3D CAD design become tangible objects.
-Prototypes can have a multitude of purposes, from demonstrating a concept’s look and feel to confirming the feasibility of a high-risk feature to production-ready assembly confirmation.
-During every step of the process, feedback gathered from prototype testing is crucial in launching a successful product.
+Prototyping is an essential stage of the product development process, the method by which designs and concepts become tangible objects.
+Prototyping can fill a multitude of purposes, from demonstrating a concept’s look and feel to confirming the feasibility of a high-risk feature to production-ready assembly confirmation.
+During every step of the design process, feedback gathered from prototype testing is crucial in launching a successful product.

-As part of our services, Simplexity advises on the best manufacturing process for a given prototype part.
-We work regularly with vendors capable of standard prototyping techniques – such as 3D printing, urethane casting, and soft tooling – as well as advanced part production techniques, such as metal injection molding, thixomolding, and casting.
+- Manufacturing readiness support - Simplexity’s manufacturing engineering team and network of preferred vendors advises on the best manufacturing process for a given part.
+Simplexity engineers work regularly with vendors capable of standard prototyping techniques – such as 3D printing, urethane casting, and soft tooling – as well as advanced part production techniques, such as injection molding, thixomolding, and casting.

-Whether the needed parts get built in-house or by one of our external partners, our clients can be sure that Simplexity is using prototyping techniques that are appropriate to meet the design intent.
+Whether the needed parts get built in-house or by one of our external partners, our clients can be sure that Simplexity is using prototyping techniques that are appropriate to optimally meet the design intent.